vovodroid/arc-overhang-prusaslicer-integration/README.md

 e) **"UseLeastAmountOfCenterPoints":** experimental: use only one arc-center until rMax is reached (then iterate as usual), improves surface finish but can lead to failed prints on complex geometrys.

-f) Adjust the cooling and print speed of the follow-up layers to reduce warping as needed.(More cooling->more warping)
+f) Adjust the special cooling settings to your printer.
+This affects the follow-up layers to reduce warping.(More cooling->more warping)

-### General Print Settings:
+### General Print Settings for the arcs:
 The overhang print quality is greatly improved when the material solidifies as quickly as possible.
 Therefore:

 1. **Print as cold as possible.** I used 190 degrees for PLA.
 You can probably go even lower.
 If you require higher temp for the rest of the print, you could insert could insert some temp-change gcode before and after the arcs are printed.
 Might waste a lot of time though.

-2. **Maximize cooling.** Set your fans to full blast.
+2. **Maximize cooling.**Set your fans to full blast.
 I don't think this technique will work too well with ABS and materials that can't use cooling fans, but I haven't tested it.
 3. **Print slowly.** I use around 2 mm/s.
 Even that is too fast sometimes for the really tiny arcs, since they have almost no time to cool before the next layer begins.

 ## 6.1 Examples: